kyawmyohlaing/python-backend/PROJECT_SUMMARY.md

 - passlib[bcrypt]
 - python-jose[cryptography]

-This template provides a solid foundation for building scalable, secure web APIs with Python and FastAPI.
+This template provides a solid foundation for building scalable, secure web APIs with Python and FastAPI, now with comprehensive payment processing capabilities.